Your first visit

 Bring water

 A water bottle is the one thing we'd recommend bringing.
-You'll work harder than you think.
+You'll work harder than you think, and you can refill at our filtered water station or the fountain on site.

 01